Symplectic Geometry of Anosov Flows in Dimension 3 and Bi-Contact Topology: Introduction

 0.25cm

-In Section~\ref{2}, we review some backgrounds from contact and symplectic topology, which provide context for this paper.
+In Section~\ref{2}, we review some background from contact and symplectic topology, which provides context for this paper.
 In Section~\ref{3}, we discuss (projective) Anosovity of flows, with emphasis on the geometry of the expansion in the stable and unstable direction, which lies in the heart of Theorem~\ref{main1}.
 We prove Theorem~\ref{main1} and \ref{main11} in Section~\ref{4}.
 Section~\ref{5} is devoted to various uniqueness theorems for the underlying (bi)-contact structures of (projectively) Anosov flows.
 In Section~\ref{6}, we prove Theorem~\ref{reeb1}, as a consequence of ideas developed in Section~\ref{3} and the proof of Theorem~\ref{main1}, as well as discuss its contact topological consequences.
 Finally, Section~\ref{7} is devoted to setting up the contact topological framework for the systematic use of contact and symplectic topological methods in Anosov dynamics.
 The necessary remarks and definitions are discussed there, as well as a handful of related open problems and conjectures.
 A proof of Theorem~\ref{proper1} is also given in this section.

 0.5cm \textbf{ACKNOWLEDGEMENT:} I want to thank my advisor, John Etnyre, for continuous support and discussions along the way, as well as suggesting Example~\ref{exbicontact} and helping with the details of the proof of Theorem~\ref{john}.
+I am grateful to Thomas Massoni for pointing out a mistake in an earlier version of Theorem~\ref{main11}.
 I am also very thankful to Rafael de la Llave, Gabriel Paternain, Jonathan Bowden, Thomas Barthelmé and Albert Fathi for helpful discussions and suggested revisions.
 The author was partially supported by the NSF grants DMS-1608684 and DMS-1906414.